-KT Duffy is a new media artist and educator from Chicago’s Southwest Side.
-Their mission in life is to demystify coding and technology for creatives, with a focus on those underrepresented in STEAM fields.
-They received their MFA in Interdisciplinary Art from the Maryland Institute College of Art in 2014 and are currently an Assistant Professor of Art and Technology at Northeastern Illinois University in Chicago, IL.
+KT Duffy is a new media artist and educator from Chicago’s southwest side.
+They received their MFA in Interdisciplinary Art from the Maryland Institute College of Art in 2014 and are currently an Assistant Professor of Art and Technology at Northeastern Illinois University.

 Duffy’s social practice strives to demystify coding and technology for creatives, with a focus on creatives underrepresented in tech-based or STEAM careers.
 Duffy strongly believes in the medium’s capacity for promotion of alternative narratives and cultivating spaces for accessible conversations where knowledge can be shared and developed outside of hierarchical structures.